- Contact information

 The trail is ideal for a bike and paddle trip.
 Sections of this former rail corridor parallel the Red Cedar River.
 You can paddle downstream and then bike back to your starting point or vice versa.

 In winter, seven miles of the Red Cedar State Trail are groomed for skiing from Menomonie to Downsville.
 Snowshoeing is permitted on the ungroomed section from Downsville to the intersection of the Chippewa River State Trail.
-Each skier age 16 or older needs a state trail pass before using the trail.
+Two miles of the Red Cedar State Trail are open for snowmobiling from the junction of the Chippewa River State Trail north to County Road Y. Each person age 16 or older needs a state trail pass before using the trail.
 Passes are available at the Menomonie depot trailhead and in Downsville.

 The Red Cedar State Trail corridor is open to hunting from the intersection with the Chippewa River State Trail north, approximately four miles, to the north boundary of the southeast quarter of section 11 in T26, R13W, as posted (the area where the trail goes through the Dunnville Wildlife Area).
 A portions of the trail property in the town of Dunn is more than 100 yards from the trail corridor.
 This portion is open to hunting and trapping during the Wisconsin state parks hunting time frame.
 For more information, please see: